KUL-recon-lab/course_nucmed_tech/latex/main.md

 Very often, the PSF can be well approximated as a Gaussian.
 This fact comes in handy if we want to combine two PSFs.
 For example: what is the combined effect of the intrinsic resolution (PSF of scintillation detection) and the collimator resolution (collimator PSF)?

 How can two PSFs be combined?
-The solution is given in appendix [??](#app:convolution): one of the PSFs is regarded as a collection of Dirac impulses.
+The solution is given in appendix [](#app:convolution): one of the PSFs is regarded as a collection of Dirac impulses.
 The second PSF must be applied to each of these pulses.
 So we must compute the convolution of both PSFs.
 This appendix shows that if both are approximately Gaussian, the convolution is easy to compute.

 Let us represent the first and second PSFs as follows: